nmucke/subsurface-DA-with-generative-models/README.md

 # Subsurface DA with Generative Models

-This is a simple template for a collection of python scripts with testing (not a package).
-It uses pip for installation, flake8 for linting, pytest for testing, and coverage for monitoring test coverage.
+This is the codebase for the project "Subsurface DA with Generative Models".
+It is set up as an installable Python package.

-To use it, first create a virtual environment, and install flake8, pytest, and coverage using pip.
+To use it, first create a virtual environment, and install reqiurements:
-The following works on Windows:
 ```
 python3 -m venv .venv
 source .venv/bin/activate